thilina4321/thilina4321/README.md

 - I’m stuied at **INSTITUTE OF TECHNOLOGY UNIVERSITY OF MORATUWA ( ITUM / NDT ) :heart:**

-- 🌱 I am loving to develop software applications
+- I am loving to develop software applications

-- 💬 Love to talk, about **MERN STACK**
+- Love to talk, about **MERN STACK**

 - I Have hands on industry experience of **REACTJS , NODEJS , NEXTJs and MONDOGB**

-- I Have worked with the both rest and graphQL**
+- I Have worked with the both **REST and graphQL**

 - Also have work with technologies like **ANGULAR , FLUTTER , VUE and DOCKER**